ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-04-10-regularised-logistic-regression.md

   }
 {% endhighlight %}

-So let's test this in comparison with the cost function that I defined in the previous post by setting the parameter $\lamda=0$, i.e. no regularisation.
+So let's test this in comparison with the cost function that I defined in the previous post by setting the parameter $\lambda=0$, i.e. no regularisation.

 {% highlight r %}
-identical(
+all.equal(
   Jv(poly,y,theta),
   Jv_reg(poly,y,theta,0)
   )